 Recently, I commented on someone’s blog on a series of writings about the “rules of photography” and pointed the reader briefly to an earlier post I wrote several years ago: Rules, Learning, Experts.
 The author of the original article, upon probably a superficial reading of what I wrote, decided that it was a prescription for good photography and totally missed the boat.
 The argument he “opined,” and implicitly attributed to me by putting it in quotes “because the rule matters more than the photograph.”
 In fact, not only I did not say anything of that sort, my post was about the unnecessary nature of the rules and how expert, a.k.a good photographers do not think about the rules.

-You see, I made the point in my comment on his post, essentially “self-congratulatory” of his “preternatural talents,” that using “self as a unit of analysis” was a flawed approach in most situations bar self-criticism.
-Being certain that he had superior intellect and god-given gift of photographic talent, he had to find fault with my writing.
+You see, I made the point in my comment on his post, essentially self-congratulatory of his preternatural talents (his words), that using self as a unit of analysis was a flawed approach in most situations bar self-criticism.
+Being certain that he had superior intellect and a God-given gift of photographic talent, he had to find fault with my writing.
 Had he attempted to understand what I wrote rather than react to it he would have, perhaps, seen that I was essentially writing about the importance of not being bound by rules and how beginners in any endeavor become too bound by them.

 Well, what can I say, “When a finger points at the moon, ….”Note: I am not providing a link to the other Web site as I do not intend to engage in his kind of discussion.